 Climate Change and Antibiotic Resistance: Facts for Fiction

-By Jason P. Burnham
+by Jason P. Burnham

 Climate change is the top public health emergency of the twenty-first century.
 Naturally, you may be inclined to write a story somewhere on the dystopia-to-solarpunk spectrum that mitigates your burgeoning existential climate dread.
 Perhaps one of your characters works in healthcare and is struggling with an ever-increasing burden of antibiotic-resistant infections related to climate change.
 What might that look like?